 Appearances, performances, publications or exhibitions

-Providing evidence of appearances can show that the applicant has been professionally engaged, produced work of outstanding quality and has a developing track record.
+Meeting this requirement can show that the applicant has been professionally engaged, produced work of outstanding quality and has a developing track record.
 The appearance, performance, publication or exhibition must have taken place within the last five years.

 Again, there is no list of appropriately recognised ‘internationally significant’ events, so each appearance will have to be considered on its own merits.
 The evidence provided should also justify how the event is internationally significant.

 Applicants must also provide three letters of support from experts in the field that must meet certain criteria.
-We are experienced in preparing successful Tier 1 (Exceptional Talent) endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.
-We currently maintain a 100% success record.
+We are experienced in preparing successful Global Talent endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.